EgorDubrovsky/heart-disease-data-app/README.md

 ## Deployed Project

-You can try out the deployed project in actin here : https://heart-disease-prediction-final.streamlit.app/
+You can try out the deployed project in action here : https://heart-disease-prediction-final.streamlit.app/

 No need to download the code, install in local machine, and then run to use this project